unboxed/unboxed.co/source/blog/2017-12-08-local-government-digital-service-standard-teacamp-6-assisted-digital.md

 ![Local Government Digital Service Standard 3](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/0dfc7e1552b618b46055cd0dcceb85b4.png)

-In a small group with colleagues from Hackney Council and Barnet Council, we’re armed with pile of post-its, a Sharpie and the idea of a venue booking service for a town hall.
+In a small group with some fellow TeaCamp-ers from Hackney Council and Barnet Council, we’re armed with pile of post-its, a Sharpie and the idea of a venue booking service for a town hall.
 From initially hearing about the service offline through to booking the venue, we begin breaking down this user journey, with each step on a post-it.<br/>
 <br/>

 # Designing good assisted digital